Answered! Jump to accepted answer.

 Don't know about other people but I would really appreciate a section in the lesson on when to use "aimer" and when to say "plaire à".
 Great lessons individually on how to use these two expressions but not on when or why one is used instead of the other.
 Merçi!

-This relates to:Using "plaire" to express liking something / someone -
+This question relates to:French lesson "Using "plaire" to express liking something / someone"

 Kwiziq language super star